-How Not to Travel the World Contains My Biggest Misadventures
+How Not to Travel the World contains my biggest and best incidents

-There’s the time I punched a scammer in the face in China;
+Discover what was really going through my mind when I punched a scammer in the face

-The full lowdown on the unluckiest 48 hours of my life: how I accidentally ate a cockroach, sat beside a corpse, slept in a bed full of cockroaches, and was assaulted by a backpacker;
+Get the full lowdown on the unluckiest 48 hours of my trip: how I accidentally ate a cockroach, ended up sitting next to a corpse, slept in a bed full of bugs, and was sexually assaulted by a backpacker

-Find out just how terribly my first month on the road went, from discovering I had no idea what I was doing to the many times I almost flew home
+Discover just how awful my first month on the road was — so much so that I almost flew home

-Discover what it’s like to fly to Asia having never eaten rice or noodles before, and just how traumatising my first meal ended up being.
+Read about what it was like to fly to Asia having no idea what rice or noodles were, then laugh as I recount my traumatising first meal

-Wince as I describe the horrifying moment I discovered a ferry was starting to sink with me on board
+And the time a ferry began to sink with me on board

-How Not to Travel the World is an inspirational read on how travel can change your life.
-It was forcing myself out of my comfort zone that gave me my much-needed life experience and helped my panic attacks fade away.
-It was following my dreams that led to my transformation into a brave and confident traveller.
+How Not to Travel the World is an inspirational read about how travel can change your life.
+It was travel that helped me overcome my anxiety and eating disorder.
+It was forcing myself out of my comfort zone that caused my panic attacks to fade away.
+And it was following my dreams that led to my transformation into a brave and confident (but always disastrous) traveller.

 It’s a love story

-I never write about my relationship in detail on Never Ending Footsteps, but I put it in the spotlight in my book.
-You’ll find out how a drunken tweet led to a first date that almost left me blind, our arguments and the times we almost ended it all, and what it’s like to move in with a guy thirty minutes after meeting him.
-This trip wouldn’t have been the same if I hadn’t met Dave.
+I’ve never written about my relationship in detail on Never Ending Footsteps, but I put it in the spotlight in my book.
+You’ll find out how a drunken tweet led to a first date that almost left me blind, read all about our arguments and disagreements, and the times we nearly ended it all, and discover how Dave’s unwavering support is what kept me travelling during my lowest moments.

 It’s my story

-Five years ago, I was suffering from debilitating anxiety so severe I had barely left my house for six months straight.
+Five years ago, I was suffering from anxiety that was so bad I didn’t leave the house for six months straight.
 I had an eating disorder so extreme that I was living on a single apple a day.
-I suffered from dozens of panic attacks a day and couldn’t even cross the street without having a near-death experience.
+I suffered from panic attacks every few hours and couldn’t even cross the street without having a near-death experience.

-Thanks to travel, and the stories featured in How Not to Travel the World, I’m a different person today.
-I can’t remember the last time I had a panic attack, trying new foods is my favourite aspect of travel, I seek out new experiences because I know that leaving my comfort zone is the key to transformation, and every time something terrible happens, I react with giggles rather than tears.
+Thanks to travel, and the misadventures in How Not to Travel the World, I’m a different person today.
+I’ve gone from having ten panic attacks a day to several a year (unless I’m writing a book), trying new foods is now my favourite part of travel, I seek out new experiences because I know that leaving my comfort zone is the key to transformation, and every time something terrible happens, I react with humour rather than terror.

 How Not to Travel The World is about following your dreams, no matter how many curveballs life throws at you.
 It’s about learning to get out of your comfort zone, finding the humour in messed up situations, and falling in love with life on the road.